phansch/mini_rfc_for_cargo_lint_configuration/README.md

 ## Summary

-Configure lint levels and possibly lint specific settings via a config file.
+Configure lint levels and possibly configure lints via a config file.

 ## Motivation

-Currently project-wide lint configuration needs to be included in the crate sources.
-This is okay when the project consists of a single crate, but gets more cumbersome when the project is a workspace with dozen crates.
+Currently, project-wide lint configuration needs to be included in the crate sources.
+This is okay when the project consists of a single crate, but gets more cumbersome when the project is a workspace with a dozen crates.

 Being able to define the lints in an external file that will be used when building the crates would have several benefits:

- * Sharing one configuration file for all the crates in a workspace therefore ensuring consistent lint levels everywhere.
+ * Sharing one configuration file for all the crates in a workspace, therefore ensuring consistent lint levels everywhere.
  * A canonical place to check for lint configuration when contributing to a new project.